-Home Possible® offered by Freddie Mac is an alternative to FHA.
+Home Possible® and Home One® offered by Freddie Mac are alternatives to FHA.
 It features the ease of a conventional mortgage with a low down payment option and flexible credit terms.
 Designed for low-to moderate-income homebuyers or buyers in high-cost or underserved communities.

 - Low down payment; as little as 3% down for home purchases.

 - Down Payment can come from a variety of sources, including family, employer-assistance programs and secondary financing.

 - Mortgage insurance (MI) can be cancelled after loan balance drops below 80 percent of the home’s appraised value.

 - Mortgage term flexibility with fixed-rate and adjustable rate terms.

 - Borrowers without credit scores are eligible for mortgages with down payments as low as five percent.

 - The Program is not limited to First-Time Homebuyers.
 Borrowers who meet the income requirements can qualify.